 When Does Embezzlement Become a Felony, and What are the Consequences?

-Embezzlement is typically a misdemeanor, but becomes a felony charge based on the value of what is being embezzled.
+Embezzlement can be charged as a misdemeanor or a felony based on the value of what is being embezzled.
 The requirements for enhancing a misdemeanor embezzlement charge to a felony embezzlement charge varies by a state’s local jurisdictional rules; however, many state laws classify embezzlement crimes into tiers, with a varying degree of punishments.

-For instance, the penalties for embezzlement charges are outlined as follows:
+For instance, the penalties for embezzlement of public funds, as outlined by Minn.
+Stat.
+Section 609.54, are: